amethystlilac/PlumbBuddy-Pages/src/pages/text-guides/creator-ui.md

 * Mod Health, to enable or disable PlumbBuddy’s scans.
 If you want to change which kinds of warnings PlumbBuddy will give you, you can do it here.
 If you accidentally (or on purpose) clicked Stop Telling Me and then changed your mind, here is where you can re-enable scans.
 * Mod Hound, to change your Mod Hound settings, such as how long you keep reports.

+Some of the tabs have a question mark at the bottom that you can click if you want more information.

 Pick which kind of setting you want to change or look at, and when that setting is the way you want it, click OK at the bottom right, or cancel if you don't want to change anything.

 ![image](/img/PB-enth-settings.png "An image of the General tab of PlumbBuddy's settings, showing that the current user is an Enthusiast Player, with 'Automatically check for updates' and 'Offer to find mod update news when the game is patched' toggled off, 'Generate global manifest package' toddled on, and 'Show an icon in the system tray' toggled off, and the other tabs along the top")